ExpressAI/EaaS_API_dev/README.md

            "hypothesis": "This is the generated hypothesis."}] metrics = ["bleu", "chrf"] # Can be None for simplicity if you consider using all metrics

-score_dic = client.score(inputs, metrics) # inputs is a list of Dict, metrics is metric list
+score_dic = client.score(inputs, metrics, lang="en")
+# inputs is a list of Dict, metrics is metric list, lang is the two-letter code language
 ```